swmcc/swmcc/README.md

 - 👋 Hi, I’m Stephen, more commonly known as SWM (swim) and @swmcc on [various](https://links.swm.cc) guises on the interwebs.
 - 💞️ I love my 🐶 Maggie, my 🐱 Kitty and 👨‍🌾✂️🌳 .
 I ❤️ and 💔 🏌️‍♂️ at the same time.
 - 🏠 My actual [home page](https://swm.cc) on the interwebs.
-- 🏗 I’m currently [building](https://changelog.swm.cc) lots of things.
-You can see the interesting ones in my [project](https://swm.cc/projects) page.
+- 🏗 I’m currently building lots of things.
+Some public, some not.
 - 💼 You can see what I intend to do and work on by going to my [GitHub Project](https://github.com/users/swmcc/projects/6).

 ## 📕 Latest Articles